 To have a successful marketing strategy, you not only need to have a mission and know your target audience but you also need stellar content.
 This is at the heart of your content marketing strategy.

 One problem you might face when it comes to creating valuable, original content is churning it out on a consistent basis.
-You either don’t have the time to produce high-quality content your audience finds interesting, or you lack the funds to higher a professional writer.
+You either don’t have the time to produce high-quality content your audience finds interesting, or you lack the funds to hire a professional writer.

 You’re not trying new tactics